-With playgrounds, a boating lake and a miniature railway, Queen’s Park is the perfect place for families to relax on a sunny day.
+With playgrounds and a miniature railway, Queen’s Park is the perfect place for families to relax on a sunny day.
 After all that fun, why not enjoy an ice-cream at Fredericks Gelateria and Cafe?
-And if it’s raining you can always go for a swim in the Sports Centre pool, complete with water flume and diving boards!
+And if it’s raining you can always go for a swim in the Sports Centre pool!
 Queen’s Park is also well known for its picturesque cricket ground, and its bandstand, which hosts brass band concerts during the summer months.

 4. Chesterfield Theatres

 The Pomegranate Theatre and the Winding Wheel provide a year-round programme of professional touring and high quality local amateur productions from plays to live music and from comedy to ballroom dancing.